edufarre/edufarre.github.io/README.md

 ## Acknowledgments

-* Thanks to my tutor who supported my during all the process and helps me with this personal project.
+* Thanks to my tutor who supported my during all the process and helped me with this personal project.
 * Inspiration: Mix all the audio concepts knowledge learnt during my degree with one of the most used technologies, web applications, using HTML, JavaScript and CSS programming langauges.